 - (a) Develop terms of reference and management arrangements for a Nile Basin Micro-grant Fund for enhanced local land and water conservation measures in a transboundary context.
 Overall program to be managed by a representative board made up of Basin and agency representation, with national fund management and grant disbursement arrangements.
-Collaboration with the GEF Small Grants Program and other micro-grants programs will be established to draw on experiences and best practice. - (b) Select grant applications that prioritize projects that (i) focus on transboundary problems and sites, including those identified under Component 2.2, (ii) provide for community participation in their design, implementation and evaluation, (iii) pay attention to the needs of women and/or indigenous peoples and practices, (iv) draw on local or Nile Basin scientific and technical resources, and (v) include provision for capacity development.
+Collaboration with the GEF Small Grants Program and other micro-grants programs will be established to draw on experiences and best practice.
+During Phase 1 of the project GEF is providing a relatively small contribution to the start- up of the Micro-grant Fund and is building on GEF experiences within the UNDP-Small Grants Program to aid establishment of efficient and effective procedures, while CIDA is providing the main financial support for the Micro-grant Fund and activities on the ground. - (b) Select grant applications that prioritize projects that (i) focus on transboundary problems and sites, including those identified under Component 2.2, (ii) provide for community participation in their design, implementation and evaluation, (iii) pay attention to the needs of women and/or indigenous peoples and practices, (iv) draw on local or Nile Basin scientific and technical resources, and (v) include provision for capacity development.
 In view of the important role which women play in household management, firewood and water management, agriculture and vegetable gardening, special effort will be made to ensure that women beneficiaries are reached through the micro-grant funding. - (c) Emphasize piloting, best practice and exchanges of lessons learned.
-Successful or promising initiatives can be scaled up as a part of the NBI SAP. - (d) The types of activities to be supported will include: - Water weeds: (1) support for local community and private sector initiative for water weed control (focusing on infestations in Burundi, D.R.
-Congo, Rwanda and Sudan), through biological, mechanical or other forms of removal; (2) support for exchange with other regions, projects and countries, where successful water weed removal efforts have been undertaken.
+Successful or promising initiatives can be scaled up as a part of the NBI SAP. - (d) The types of activities to be supported will include: - (i) Water weeds: (1) support for local community and private sector initiative for water weed control (focusing on infestations in Burundi, D.R.
+Congo, Rwanda and Sudan), through biological, mechanical or other forms of removal; (2) support for exchange with other regions, projects and countries, where successful water weed removal efforts have been undertaken. - (ii) Land management, soil conservation, reforestation/afforestation and land degradation control: (1) physical and biological soil conservation measures; (2) support to production/procurement of multi-purpose tree seedlings; (3) flood check dams and water harvesting to decrease soil erosion; (4) prevention of non-point source pollution from agriculture; (5) organic farming demonstration sites (inter-cropping etc.); (6) agroforestry demonstration plots; (7) extension services to promote agricultural practices leading to less soil loss, better nutrient retention, and less fertilizer and pesticide use; (8) Integrated Pest Management (IPM) demonstration sites. - (iii) Development and use of alternative energy and construction materials.

-- (ii) Land management, soil conservation, reforestation/afforestation and land degradation control: (1) physical and biological soil conservation measures; (2) support to production/procurement of multi-purpose tree seedlings; (3) flood check dams and water harvesting to decrease soil erosion; (4) prevention of non-point source pollution from agriculture; (5) organic farming demonstration sites (inter-cropping etc.); (6) agroforestry demonstration plots; (7) extension services to promote agricultural practices leading to less soil loss, better nutrient retention, and less fertilizer and pesticide use; (8) Integrated Pest Management (IPM) demonstration sites. - (iii) Development and use of alternative energy and construction materials. - (iv) Support for local environmental planning and awareness. - (v) Exchange of lessons learned and field visits to demonstration sites.
+- (iv) Support for local environmental planning and awareness. - (v) Exchange of lessons learned and field visits to demonstration sites.